Jumperkables/cuda-benchmarking/08-updatedMentalModel/README.md

   - Drill seargants understand that you're going to need to fetch and request equipment regularly, and of course tolerate an amount of it.
 But if you get lazy and keep requesting for things from global memory you could have computed once and stored on your person as a `registered weapon`, then the drill seargant/central command will be pissed at you - even though warp sheduling drill seargants can't be angry.
 - `Shared memory` is equipment brought by each admin team by their `block ship`.
   - Its supposed to be handled explicitly by the `coder central command`.
 But it really helps if I can specify ahead of time to the `compiling officials` how big its expected to be.
+  - Shared memory is on chip and I manage it.
   - If I do specify how big this is at `compile time of the plans`, then more efficient and less commands can be issued about interfacing with it, more unrolling and less address arithmetic.
   - If a soldier needs something from here, it is 20 cycles or so waiting, which is 5 times slower than ALU arithmetic it could be doing.
 Memory is EXPENSIVE.
 - `L1/TEX` is the storage cupboard shared by the `entire SM port`, and its only twice as slow as shared memory.
 But still significant